 - Completely averted by J. R. R. Tolkien.
-The names of his characters of his books are both meaningful in the (invented) languages, but he also has complete pronunciation guides, and also multiple fantasy alphabets supplied.
+The names of his characters are not only meaningful in the (invented) languages, but he also has complete pronunciation guides, and also multiple fantasy alphabets supplied.
 He even has rules for how the same letters are used for different languages (like how, say, Italian and English don't use the Roman alphabet in quite the same way).

 - The Inheritance Cycle is full of these: the hero's kingdom of Alagaësia, an evil emperor/king named Galbatorix, hideous mooks called Ra'zac, brutish orc-like creatures called Urgals, a beautiful elf named Arya and homeland of the elves Alalea.